GMP production facility

 CureVac’s proprietary technology uses mRNA as a data carrier to instruct the human body to produce proteins capable of fighting various diseases.
 The company’s technologies are used to develop cancer drugs, vaccines and molecular therapies.

-Established in 2000, CureVac is a biopharmaceutical company, which was a spin-off from the University of Tϋbingen.
+Established in 2000, CureVac was originally a spin-off from the University of Tϋbingen.

-It is one of the first companies to have initiated clinical trials on mRNA-based drugs and has more than 17 years of experience in producing RNA molecules for various medical needs.
+It is one of the first companies to have initiated clinical trials on mRNA-based drugs, and has more than 17 years of experience in producing RNA molecules for various indications.

-CureVac has been operating GMP-compliant RNA production plants GMP I and GMP II since 2006.
+CureVac has been operating GMP-compliant RNA production plants, named GMP I and GMP II, since 2006.
 It also recently completed GMP III, a third in-house suite for manufacturing RNA products.